Shubham-Rasal/FreePress/README.md

 ## 📖 Usage

-### 1. Check System Status
+### 1. Access the Dashboard

-Visit http://localhost:3000 to see all services running:
-- ✅ Backend API
-- ✅ IPFS Node
-- ✅ Tor Service (initializing → healthy)
+Visit **http://localhost:5173** to access the FreePress Dashboard with tabs:
+- **Publish**: Mirror, sign, and announce your WordPress content
-- ✅ WordPress CMS
+- **Mirror**: View and manage WordPress site mirrors
+- **Settings**: Configure your node

 ### 2. Create Content

-Access WordPress at http://localhost:8080 to create posts.
+Access WordPress at **http://localhost:80** to create posts and pages.

-### 3. Publish Anonymously
+### 3. Create a Mirror

-(Coming in Day 2)
-- Export content to IPFS
-- Generate signed manifest
-- Announce to discovery network
+In the Dashboard's **Publish** tab:
+1. Click "Create New Mirror" to generate a static copy via Tor
+2. Wait for automatic IPFS sync (every 60 seconds)
+3. Click "Refresh CIDs" to check if your mirror is available

-### 4. Discover Others
+### 4. Sign & Announce

-(Coming in Day 4)
-- Browse manifests from other publishers
-- Access via .onion or IPFS CID
-- Mirror content you care about
+Still in the **Publish** tab:
+1. Click "Generate Keypair" to create your Ed25519 identity
+2. Add publication metadata (title, description, tags)
+3. Click "Sign & Announce" to publish your manifest to IPFS and broadcast to Waku

+### 5. Verify Your Publication

+- Your **Tor Onion URL** is displayed at the top
+- Your **Site CID** and **Manifest CID** appear after signing
+- Your content is now discoverable on the Waku network

 ## 🛠️ Development